Otto Carius: World War II

-He is considered a "panzer ace", credited with destroying more than 150 enemy tanks; most of his kill claims were on the Eastern Front.
-He claimed in his autobiography that his gunner shot down a Soviet plane (possibly an IL-2) attacking their tank with the Tiger I's 88mm main gun in late 1943 on the Eastern Front.
+Carius is a "panzer ace" credited with destroying more than 150 enemy tanks.
+Most of his kills were on the Eastern Front.
+He said in his autobiography that his gunner also shot down an attacking Soviet plane (possibly an IL-2) with the Tiger I's 88mm main gun in late 1943 on the Eastern Front.

 Later life

-After the war, Carius studied pharmacology at Heidelberg University and set up a pharmacy which he named the "Tiger Apotheke" as a tribute to the Tiger tank.
+After the war, Carius studied pharmacology at Heidelberg University and set up a pharmacy which he named the ' as a tribute to the Tiger tank.
 He also authored a book about his wartime experiences called "Tigers in the Mud", which was released in 1960.
 Carius ran his pharmacy until retiring in 2011.
 He died on 24 January 2015 at age 92.